 That's the missed opportunity we suffer because we don't really embrace socioeconomic diversity

 “There's a reason why a lot of the Fintech for mobile phones came out of Africa and not here,” he explains.
-“Those people had real insight into how average people are banking, and there wasn't such a disconnect as we have.
-If more people who are working class and don't really have or use a bank account but do use a phone worked in finance, we would have figured it out.
-But we didn't because we aren't diverse enough in our own banks.
-In Africa, they figured it out and we're now importing it back.
+“Those people had real insight into how average people are banking but we didn't because we aren't diverse enough in our own banks.
 That's the missed opportunity we suffer because we don't really embrace socioeconomic diversity.”

 However, changing hiring practices to broaden the talent pool and transforming company cultures to foster constructive conflict is fraught with difficulties.